y2kbugger/weeklyreview_todotxt/readme.txt

 TDD
 ----------------
 -Create new project
--Have to handle creation date somehow
+-Have to handle creation date somehow --> maybe new tasks could always inherit from existing task..there are not that many cases for creating new tasks.